 The Board of Directors adopts an annual meeting and activity plan that covers strategic planning, business issues and oversight activities.
-In 2016, 7 meetings were held in accordance with the Board’s activity plan, including a two-day meeting to address strategic issues.
-In addition, 2 items were dealt with in writing.
-The Board dealt with a total of 70 items.
-The content of the Board’s work is discussed in further detail in the Directors’ Report, see the PDF below.
+In 2017, seven meetings and four extraordinary meetings were held in accordance with the Boards’s activity plan.
+One of the meetings held over two days, addressed strategic issues.
+In addition, three items were dealt with in writing.
+The Board dealt with a total of 88 items.
+The content of the Board’s work is discussed in further detail in the Directors’ Report.

 The Compensation Committee is chaired by the Deputy Chair of the Board of Directors, Grace Reksten Skaugen, and its other members are Stein Erik Hagen and Terje Utstrand.
 The Group Director HR is the committee secretary.
 The composition of the committee meets the requirements of the Norwegian Code of Practice for Corporate Governance as regards independence, and all the committee members are considered to be independent of executive management.
 The mandate of the committee is set out in the Rules of Procedure for the Board of Directors and in brief is as follows:

 The Audit Committee is chaired by Nils K. Selte, and the other members are Ingrid Jonasson Blank and Sverre Josvanger.
 The Chief Internal Auditor is the secretary of the Audit Committee.
 The composition of the committee meets the requirements of the Norwegian Code of Practice for Corporate Governance as regards independence and competence.
 The Nomination Committee’s recommendation of candidates for election to the Board also contains information as to which Board members satisfy the requirements as regards independence and competence to sit on the Audit Committee.
 The committee’s mandate is set out in the Board’s Rules of Procedure and in brief is as follows: